- Bartlett Legal Group

 Some documents that can be helpful for your mental condition claim include:

-This is great to have as evidence, but if you have not been seeking treatment for your condition or have not found a provider to complete a nexus statement, don’t worry, that is not the end of the road for your claim.
+This is great to have as evidence for a VA mental health claim.
+However, if you have not been seeking treatment for your condition or have not found a provider to complete a nexus statement, don’t worry, that is not the end of the road for your claim.

 How long do I have to file a VA claim for a mental condition?